If your retail shop has windows facing the main street, you can attract passerby and potential clients with QR Codes on shop windows.

 And the second QR Code can direct the users to another video that highlights the benefits of using eco-friendly, organic packaging materials, how you manufacture products, their cost, and finally, a ‘contact us’ button.

 Suppose you have a website, an Instagram, Twitter, Facebook profile, or an eCommerce page where you showcase your products.
 In that case, you can redirect your walk-in customers or passerby to your online content through the Shop Window QR Code.

 You can also place QR Codes inside the store to promote additional amenities, offers, or any relevant information to the in-store customers.

 How to use QR Codes on shop windows

-Many big names, including Coca Cola, Nestle, L’oreal, Myntra, and LG are using Dynamic QR Codes on their products and stores to attract and retain customers.
+Many big names, including Coca-Cola, Nestle, L’oreal, Myntra, and LG, use Dynamic QR Codes on their products and stores to attract and retain customers.

 Window Codes have versatile applications – right from sharing basic store details through appealing customers with exclusive products and services to retaining customers with premium offers.